- The KERA radio story:

 Anne Brown is executive director of the Trinity River Audubon Center.

 BROWN: “This has been a six-year project with the city of Dallas and the National Audubon Society.
-This is part of our national network of Audubon cent
+This is part of our national network of Audubon centers across the country.”

 For the Audubon Society, the center will re-connect urban dwellers with nature.
 To that end, there will be classes on backpacking, birdwatching, even beekeeping.
 For the city, the center is a small piece of its ambitious plans to reclaim the Trinity River Forest as a natural habitat and tourist attraction.